2023 Đắk Lắk attacks: Investigations

 According to Vietnam Television, most of the individuals involved in the attacks are residing in the Đắk Lắk province.
 Some of the participants have stated that they were "enticed and lured" by certain individuals.
 According to their testimonies, they were promised money and assets after executing the attack.
 Prior to the assault, these individuals also thoroughly discussed and assigned weapon responsibilities to each participating member.

 From June 3 to 6, Y Som (residing in Đắk Lắk province) is believed to be the leader who made phone calls urging people to cross the border and leave Vietnam.
 Y Som promised to provide each person with 100 million VNĐ upon leaving Vietnam.
 After those days, more than 50 individuals from different localities in Đắk Lắk and Gia Lai provinces gathered at a makeshift camp in Cư Kuin to execute the plan.
 Around 1 a.m. on June 11, the group split into two and attacked the People's Committee headquarters of Ea Tiêu and Ea Ktur communes.
 According to Tô Ân Xô, the spokesperson of the Ministry of Public Security, this group of individuals was instructed to "kill, rob properties, and seize firearms and ammunition" if they encounter local officials and police officers at the commune level.
 The purpose of the attack is said to be "weapon theft, creating a sensation, and having the illusion of going abroad".
 Y Thô Ayun, one of the individuals accused of leading the shooting incident, has admitted to "propagating and inciting" many residents in Đắk Lắk province.
 He stated that he only spread his message to those who believed in his actions.

 On June 23, the Vietnamese media reported the criminal prosecution of a case involving 75 individuals who were arrested on charges of "Terrorism against the people's authorities"; 7 individuals on charges of "Failure to report criminal activities"; 1 individual on charges of "Concealing criminals"; and 1 individual on charges of "Organizing, brokering illegal emigration, immigration, or residence in Vietnam."

 A total of 53 people were convicted over the incident.
 In January 2024, Y Quynh Bđăp, the cofounder of the group Montagnards Stand for Justice, was convicted in absentia by a Vietnamese court on terrorism charges and sentenced to 10 years imprisonment for allegedly organizing the attacks.
 Quynh, who was seeking asylum in Canada, was arrested in Thailand in June.
 A Bangkok court approved his extradition in September despite concerns over his safety by human rights groups.
+His extradition was finalized on 28 November 2025.